 If at the time of conversion, an eligible family assisted under the HAP contract is occupying a unit that is larger than appropriate because of the family's composition, the family will be permitted to continue to occupy the unit until such a time as an appropriate-sized unit becomes available in the Covered Project.
-When an appropriate sized unit becomes available in the covered Project, the family living in the under-occupied unit must move to the appropriate-sized within a reasonable period of time.
+When an appropriate sized unit becomes available in the Covered Project.
+When an appropriate sized unit becomes available in the Covered Project.
+When an appropriate sized unit must move to the appropriate-sized within a reasonable period of time.
 In order to allow the family to remain in the under-occupied unit until an appropriate sized unit becomes available in the Covered Project, HUD is waiving the portion of 24 CFR § 880.605 that assumes the unit has become under-occupied as the result of a change in family size.